dragonfly-science/cuckoo-migrations/README.markdown

 Cuckoo is a simple django app for assisting with database migration.

 There is no clever trickiness, magic, or other intelligence to automatically generate your sql.
 For that you should be using [South](http://south.aeracode.org).
 With cuckoo, you write sql patches, and the application is only used to keep track of which have already been applied.
+We use cuckoo because we have messed with the django permissions system, in a way that has somehow broken south.

 Cuckoo works as follows:
  1. You write some sql patches
  2. Put them in a directory
-3. Run ./manage.py cuckoo to execute any patches that haven't yet been run
+ 3. Run `./manage.py cuckoo` to execute any patches that haven't yet been run

 ## Installation